nllz/IRTF-HRPC/draft-association.md

 Introduction
 ============

 Freedom of assembly and freedom of association are two human rights that protect and enable collective action and expression {{UDHR}} {{ICCPR}}.
-This is important because causes and opinions take more force within a group of people that come together for the same means {{Tocqueville}}.
+Both rights ensure everyone in a society has the opportunity to express the opinions they hold in common with others, which in turn facilitates dialogue among citizens, as well as between them and political leaders or government {{OSCE}}.
+This is important in the process of democratic delibration because causes and opinions are more widely heard when a group of people comes groups together behind the same cause or issue {{Tocqueville}}.
+The rights to freedom of assembly and association thus protect any collective, gathered either permanently or temporarily for peaceful purposes.
+It is indeed a "freedom" because it is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means that they are not forced to do either stay or leave.

-The difference between the freedom of assembly and the freedom of associotiation is merely gradual one.
+The difference between freedom of assembly and freedom of association is merely gradual one: the former tends to have an informal and ephemeral nature, whereas the latter refers to established and permanent bodies with specific objectives.
+Nonetheless, one and the other are protected to the same degree.

 An assembly is an intentional and temporary gathering of a collective in a private or public space for a specific purpose: demonstrations, inside meetings, strikes, processions, rallies or even sits-in {{UNHRC}}.
-The right to protest is one of the rights encompassed by freedom of assembly, but also exercised along with freedom of expression and the right to hold an opinion.
-Nonetheless, protest unlike assembly, implies an element of dissent that can be exercised individually, where as assembly always has a collective component {{ARTICLE19}}.

-Association on the other hand has a more formal nature.
-It refers to a group of individuals or any legal entities brought together in order to collectively act, express, promote, pursue or defend a field of common interests {{UNGA}}.
-This means civil  society  organizations,  clubs, cooperatives, NGOs,  religious  associations,  political  parties,  trade unions, foundations or even online associations as the Internet has been instrumental, for instance, in 'facilitating active citizen participation in building democratic societies' {{UNHRC}}.
+It is essentially a gathering.
+The right to protest is encompassed by this right, and it coincides with the right to freedom of expression and the right to hold an opinion.
+Nonetheless protest, unlike assembly, involves an element of dissent that can be exercised individually whereas assembly always has a collective component {{ARTICLE19}}.
+Association on the other hand has a more formal and established nature.
+It refers to a group of individuals or legal entities brought together in order to collectively act, express, pursue or defend a field of common interests {{UNGA}}.
+Within this category we can think about civil society organizations, clubs, cooperatives, NGOs, religious associations, political parties, trade unions or foundations.

-In less democratic or authoritarian countries, online association and assembly has been crucial to mobilise groups and people, where physical gatherings have been impossible or dangerous {{APC}}.
-Both rights protect the right to join or leave a group of choice.
-Thus any collective, gathered for peaceful purposes, is protected by these rights.

-In draft-irtf-hrpc-research the relationship between human rights and Internet protocols has been shown, and guidelines for considerations of human rights impact in protocol design have been provided.

-Further research is needed to understand the exact shape, extend and form of Internet protocols on human rights.
-This document aims to break down the relationship between Internet protocols and the right to freedom of assembly and association.

-The right to privacy and the right to freedom of expression are the most discussed human rights when it comes to the Internet.
-Still we must recognize that communities, collaboration and joint action lie at the heart of the Internet.
+Rights to assembly and association are crucial for the Internet, even if privacy and freedom of expression are the most discussed human rights when it comes to the online world.
+It is undeniable that communities, collaboration and joint action lie at the heart of the Internet.
 Even at at linguistical level, the words "networks” and “associations” are close synonyms.
-Both interconnected groups and association of persons depend on “links” and “relationships” {{Swire}}.
+Both interconnected groups and assemblies of people depend on “links” and “relationships” {{Swire}}.
 One could even argue that as a whole, the networked internet constitutes a big collective, and thus an assembly and an association.

-On the other hand, IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers, is also protected by freedom of assembly and association {{RFC3233}}.
-Discussion, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
+IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers, is also protected by freedom of assembly and association {{RFC3233}}.
+Discussions, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
 The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among network users {{HafnerandLyon}}.

-Throughtout the world -from the Arab Spring to Latin American student movements- the Internet has also played a crucial role by providing a means for the fast dissemination of information that was otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.
+In less democratic or authoritarian countries, online association and assembly have been crucial to mobilise groups and people where physical gatherings have been impossible or dangerous {{APC}}.
+Throughout the world -from the Arab Spring to Latin American student movements- the Internet has also played a crucial role by providing a means for the fast dissemination of information that was otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.
 According to Hussain and Howard the Internet helped to 'build solidarity networks and identification of collective identities and goals', facilitate protest, 'extend the range of local coverage to international broadcast networks' and as platform for contestation for the future of 'the future of civil society and information infrastructure' {{HussainHoward}}.

-However, some of these examples go beyond the use of Internet protocols and flow over into the applications layer or association in the offline world, whereas we'll focus on the Internet protocols and architecture.
+Some of these examples go beyond the use of Internet protocols and flow over into the applications layer or examples in the offline world.
+The following document aims to break down the relationship between Internet protocols and the right to freedom of assembly and association.
+We do recognize however that in some cases the line between protocols, applications, implementations, policies, and the offline world are often blurry and hard (if not impossible) to differentiate, since protocols are a part of the socio-technical ordering of the world.

-This can be contrasted with the example of association on the infrastructure level (albeit one can contest wether this is 'peaceful') of Distributed Denial of Service Attacks (DDoS) in which the infrastructure of the Internet is used to express discontent with a specific cause {{Abibil}} {{GreenMovement}}.
-Unfortunately more of than not DDoS are used to stifle freedom of expression, complicate the ability of independent media and human rights organizations to exercise their right to (online) freedom of association, while facilitating the ability of governments to censor dissent.
-This is one of the reasons protocols should seek to mitigate DDoS attacks {{BCP72}}.

-This document will further seek to map how the internet architecture impacts freedom of association and assembly.
+In draft-irtf-hrpc-research the relationship between human rights and Internet protocols has been shown, and guidelines for considerations of human rights impact in protocol design have been provided.
+Further research is needed to understand the exact impact of Internet protocols on human rights, including assembly and association given their importance for the Internet, in order to mitigate (potential) negative impacts.
+This is what this document aims contnribute to.

 Vocabulary used